kirebainchodd/JUNE-MD/README.md

 ## 🔧 Installation

-Clone the project and install dependencies:
+Clone the project🌀
+Edit Your phone Number in Setting.js❄️
+Then Run and enjoy ☃️

 ```bash
 git clone https://github.com/<your-username>/<repo-name>.git